 Phlebotomists collect samples of blood for the purpose of testing in a laboratory.
 Phlebotomists can also collect from donors for the purpose of transfusions.
 They may also handle other types of human specimen collection.

-This 5-week program provides students with the knowledge and skills for work in the health care profession as an entry-level phlebotomist.
+This 3-week program provides students with the knowledge and skills to work in the health care profession as an entry-level phlebotomist.
 Students will receive 88 hours of lecture and clinical instruction.
-Upon completion, students will be provided with the skills necessary to become a nationally certified Phlebotomy technician.
+Upon completion, students will be provided with the skills necessary to become a Phlebotomy technician.

 - High school diploma/GED

 - Negative TB test

 Total Clock Hours: 60